What benefits does academic advising provide for students?

-How are students thriving in the academic environment?
-Academic stress levels and burnouts are at an all-time high because of the pandemic.
+Talking about academic advising, stress levels and burnouts are at an all-time high because of the pandemic.
 Many students have not enrolled since last school year due to the shift from traditional to online classes.
-This made the situation more complicated for those without a stable internet connection and gadgets.
+This made the situation more complicated, especially for those without a stable internet connection and gadgets.
 Thus, this kind of program is much needed.

-- Boosting student morale
+- The program helps in boosting student morale

-- Solving personal or interpersonal relationships within the school
+- Assists personal or interpersonal relationships

 The Academic Environment